mindmorass/exim-tools/README.md

 ### example usage

-Optional `--show-vars` can be added by creating a file name called [`exim-show-vars.txt`](exim-show-vars.txt) and dropping the headers you want to see, one per line. see https://linux.die.net/man/8/exipick for available variables.
+Optional `--show-vars` can be added by creating a file name called [`exim-show-vars.txt`](exim-show-vars.txt) in the same directory that houses `exipick2json.py`.

-hand in hand, make sure to pass the same variables to the `--show-vars` argument for exipick.
-The result will be JSON.
+Within this text file, drop the variables you want to see as JSON, one per line.

+see https://linux.die.net/man/8/exipick for available variables to put into this file.

 ```
 exipick -bpa --flatq --unsorted --show-vars message_exim_id,message_body,recipients | ./exipick2json.py